Optimal Delay-Outage Analysis for Noise-Limited Wireless Networks with Caching, Computing, and Communications -- Derivations and Proofs: Delay-Outage Analysis for Scenarios

 In addition, the outage probability of the network adopting the uniform random caching policy is:

 \begin{proof} See Appendix \ref{app:Prop2}. \end{proof}

-From Proposition 2, we observe that the outage probability for networks adopting the most-popular caching policy has only the power law reduction with respect to $S$, indicating that such policy is relatively poor as compared to the optimal policy.
-On the other hand, the uniform random caching policy can result in the exponential law for the outage probability reduction, and such law is identical to that of the derived optimal outage probability in Theorem 5 and Corollary 6.1.
-Furthermore, by comparing (\ref{eq:Out_Rn}) with (\ref{eq:out_prob_Th6}) and (\ref{eq:out_Coro6p1}), we see that the outage probability given by the uniform random caching policy is different from the optimal caching policy only in the constant factor term $(1-\gamma)e^{\gamma}$, where $(1-\gamma)e^{\gamma}<1,\forall \gamma<1$, and $(1-\gamma)e^{\gamma}=1$ when $\gamma=0$.
+From Proposition 2, we observe that the outage probability for networks adopting the most-popular caching policy has only a power law reduction with respect to $S$.
+Although such scaling law is identical to that of the derived optimal scaling law when $S$ is small (see Theorem 4), it cannot have an exponential law when $S$ increases to large, indicating that such policy is not as effective as the optimal policy.
+On the other hand, the uniform random caching policy can result in an exponential law for the outage probability reduction, and such law is identical to that of the derived optimal scaling law in Theorem 5 and Corollary 6.1.
+Furthermore, by comparing (\ref{eq:Out_Rn}) with (\ref{eq:out_prob_Th6}) and (\ref{eq:out_Coro6p1}), we see that the outage probability given by the uniform random caching policy is different from the optimal caching policy only in the constant factor term $(1-\gamma)e^{\gamma}$, where $(1-\gamma)e^{\gamma}<1,\forall \gamma<1$ and $(1-\gamma)e^{\gamma}=1$ when $\gamma=0$.
 This indicates that the uniform random policy is optimal when the popularity distribution is uniform.
-On the other hand, as $\gamma$ tends to $1$, this factor term would tend to $0$, which differentiates the optimal caching policy from the uniform random policy as the popularity distribution tends to be more concentrated.
-The above results explain the reason that the intuitions that the most-popular caching policy performs poorly while the uniform random caching policy performs effectively when the popularity distribution is not very concentrated, namely, when $\gamma<1$.
+On the other hand, as $\gamma$ tends to $1$, this factor term would tend to be larger, which differentiates the optimal caching policy from the uniform random policy as the popularity distribution tends to be more concentrated.
+The above results explain the intuitions that the most-popular caching policy performs poorly while the uniform random caching policy performs effectively when the popularity distribution is not very concentrated, namely, when $\gamma<1$.